Ask anything ...

 N.B.
 Measurements are for information only and have no contractual value.
 Leggett Immobilier cannot be held responsible for any inaccuracies that may occur.

 The Aveyron is a delightful and un-spoilt department of France, the area is beautiful, with landscapes of forests, undulating hills, rivers and wild flowers.
 The Aveyron is also famed for its lovely towns and villages, with many villages boasting the accolade of being amongst the most beautiful in France.

-The small town of Montbazens, which is 11 minutes’ drive away, contains everyday shops, supermarket, restaurants and bars.
+The small town of Rieupeyroux, which is 6 Kms away, contains everyday shops, supermarket, restaurants and bars.

 The large town of Villefranche de Rouergue, is only 30 minutes’ drive away.
 The town presents, on a large scale, the characteristic layout of new towns of the period, a grid of streets with a square in the centre where religious and public life was carried out.
 From Villefranche you can discover the circuit of the Aveyron bastides.
 The old centre of the bastide lets you discover Place Notre Dame and its couverts (arcades), the collegiate church and its powerful porch-bell tower, the mediaeval streets as well as the rich merchants’ houses whose doors and towers symbolised the social position of its inhabitants in the 15th century.
 On the banks of the river Aveyron, Villefranche benefits from a particularly mild climate.
 This is where the south starts: the rooftops of the town proclaim it with their roman tiles.
 The Villefranche market, held every Thursday, is widely popular and is incredibly busy and vibrant.
 There are also an abundance of everyday shops, large supermarkets, restaurants and bars as well as a hospital, schools, train station and services.